Sunday, July 06, 2025

 Sunday Scripture

-This week's lesson was actually done by me the week of May 12, but I am working ahead of you readers.
+This week's lesson was actually done by me the week of June 9, but I will be working ahead of you readers.
 So here goes!

 * To make a plan for reading our Bibles and praying.